Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Plenty of companies offer self-guided walks like this, but I chose Hillwalk Tours and was really impressed.
 They made everything seamless, which meant I could focus on the trail instead of the logistics.

-The Rob Roy Way was the perfect first long-distance walk — quiet, scenic, and manageable, with just enough villages and historic spots to keep it interesting.
-I really had a fabulous time — and I was sorry to see it end.
+The Rob Roy Way was the perfect first long-distance walk—quiet, scenic, and manageable, with just enough villages and historic stops to keep it interesting.
+I had a fantastic time, and I was genuinely sorry to see it end.

 Related Blogs: